Want to Save Journalism? Start Local. Support The Examiner.

 In the summer of 2007, while bouncing around as a freelance writer, I made a call to my journalism friend Martin Wilbur that changed our lives forever.
 I had an idea, to launch a local paper, by soliciting the editorial help of our newspaper pals and acquaintances in and around Westchester, while also securing advertising support from the bagel shops and pizza joints I frequented.
 In the second week of Sept., after a frenzied, sleepless, six weeks, The Examiner was born, as I helped distribute about 2,000 of our debut copies around Pleasantville and Mount Kisco.

-Since then, we’ve launched three additional print newspapers, along with a news website, and have grown to an audience of about 100,000 readers across Westchester and Putnam counties.
+Since then, we’ve launched three additional print newspapers, along with a news website, and have grown to an audience of more than 100,000 readers across Westchester and Putnam counties.
 But a few weeks ago, as the coronavirus gripped the economy with a stranglehold, it all almost came crashing down.

 In recent weeks, after painful layoffs, we’ve reinvented ourselves on the fly, becoming essentially a daily newspaper online, thinking digital first, breaking stories on our website, our social media and our email newsletter, and selling more website ad space than before while continuing to produce a first-rate print product.
 Yet financial dangers still lurk as the mandated shutdown of businesses statewide annihilates our local advertising revenue source.